-The bill adds hospitals that are certified as thrombectomy-capable stroke centers to current law that establishes a process by which hospitals may obtain recognition by ODH as comprehensive stroke centers, primary stroke centers, or acute stroke ready hospitals.
-Thus, hospitals that are thrombectomy-capable stroke centers may apply to ODH to become
+The bill establishes recognition of thrombectomy-capable stroke centers under the same process ODH uses for recognition of hospitals as comprehensive stroke centers, primary stroke centers, or acute stroke ready hospitals.
+Thus, hospitals that are thrombectomy-capable stroke centers may apply to ODH to become recognized as such.
+Hospitals are prohibited from representing themselves as thrombectomy-capable stroke centers unless recognized as such by ODH under the bill.